Lake Shore, Maryland

 Lake Shore is a census-designated place and unincorporated community in Anne Arundel County, Maryland, United States, located east of Pasadena.
 The population of Lake Shore was 19,477 at the 2010 census.

 Geography

-Lake Shore is located at (39.098960, −76.481717), on the Hog Neck peninsula near Chesapeake Bay.
+Lake Shore is located at (39.098960, −76.481717), on the Hog Neck peninsula near the Chesapeake Bay.
 It is partially bordered by tidal inlets to the bay, notably Magothy River to the south and Main Creek to the northeast.
 It is bordered by Pasadena to the west, with the boundary in the vicinity of Magothy Bridge Road.
 Maryland Route 177 (Mountain Road) is the main route through the community, running generally east–west along the center of the peninsula.

 According to the United States Census Bureau, the CDP has a total area of 45.7 km2, of which 34.8 km2 is land and 10.8 km2, or 23.69%, is water, consisting of the tidal rivers on either side of the CDP.